GusRot/e-commerce/README.md

 -   Styled components to manage props and theme dark/light mode.
 -   Router-DOM to manage different Routes.

+To run this project just follow the instructions on the Endpoint repository, then open the build link bellow.
+[Access here](https://github.com/scandiweb/junior-react-endpoint) to visualize the Endpoint repository.
 [Access here](https://e-commerce-beta-henna.vercel.app/) to visualize the build.
-[Access here](https://github.com/scandiweb/junior-react-endpoint) to visualize the Endpoint repository.

 # Getting Started with Create React App